Constitutional history of China: Republic of China

+People's Republic of China

 Common Program (1949)

 In 1949, the Chinese Civil War was turning decisively in favor of the Chinese Communist Party (CCP).
 In June, the CCP organized the Chinese People's Political Consultative Conference (CPPCC) to prepare for the establishment of a New Democracy to replace the Kuomintang-dominated Republic of China government.

 The first meeting of the CPPCC opened on 21 September 1949, and was attended by the Communist Party along with eight aligned parties.
 The first CPPCC served in effect as a constitutional convention.
 The meeting approved the Common Program, which was effectively an interim Constitution, specifying the structure of the new government, and determining the name and symbols of the new state.
 It also elected leaders of the new central government, including Mao Zedong as Chairman of the Central People's Government.
 After the end of the conference, the People's Republic of China was proclaimed on 1 October 1949.

 The People's Republic of China functioned for the next five years under the Common Program, with a degree of democracy and inclusion that has never been seen again in Chinese government to the present day.
 Among the provisions of the Common Program were those guaranteeing protection of private property (Article 3), "uniting" the bourgeoisie (Article 13), and assisting private enterprise (Article 30).
 The first People's Government, elected in 1949, included a significant number of representatives from parties other than the CCP.

 The Common Program functioned as a provisional constitution until 1954.